Colorado shooting suspect makes his 1st court appearance

 Kathryn Herold, the lawyer for suspect Ahmad Al Aliwi Alissa, provided no details about what condition he might suffer from.

-During the brief hearing, Alissa did not speak other than to say 'yes' to a question from the judge, who advised him of the 10 charges of first-degree murder he faces.
+During the brief hearing, the suspect did not speak other than to say "yes" to a question from the judge, who advised him of the 10 charges of first-degree murder he faces.
 He did not enter a plea, which will come later in the judicial process.

-Alissa entered court in a wheelchair, presumably because of the gunshot wound to the leg that he suffered in the shooting.
-One of his attorneys leaned down to talk to him before the hearing began, and Alissa nodded his head as the attorney spoke to him.
+The suspect entered court in a wheelchair, presumably because of the gunshot wound to the leg that he suffered in the shooting.
+One of his attorneys leaned down to talk to him before the hearing began, and the suspect nodded his head as the attorney spoke to him.
 Four deputies with black bands of mourning across their badges stood close by.

 The 21-year-old suspect remains held without bail.
 Boulder County District Attorney Michael Dougherty said authorities planned to file more charges, but he did not elaborate.

-At Herold's request, Alissa's next hearing will not be scheduled for two to three months to allow the defense team to evaluate his mental health and evidence collected by investigators.
+At Herold's request, the suspect's next hearing will not be scheduled for two to three months to allow the defense team to evaluate his mental health and evidence collected by investigators.

 The court appearance marked the first time that Alissa has appeared in public since he was arrested Monday inside the King Soopers supermarket in Boulder.

-A law enforcement official briefed on the shooting previously said that the suspect's family told investigators they believed Alissa was suffering some type of mental illness, including delusions.
+A law enforcement official briefed on the shooting previously said that the suspect's family told investigators they believed the suspect was suffering some type of mental illness, including delusions.

-Relatives have described times when Alissa told them people were following or chasing him, which they said may have contributed to the violence, the official said.
+Relatives have described times when the suspect told them people were following or chasing him, which they said may have contributed to the violence, the official said.
 The official was not authorized to speak publicly and spoke to The Associated Press on condition of anonymity.

-While most Colorado court proceedings during the pandemic have been conducted with suspects appearing by video, District Judge Thomas Francis Mulvahill ordered Alissa to appear before him in court, though the public and the media were not allowed inside.
+While most Colorado court proceedings during the pandemic have been conducted with suspects appearing by video, District Judge Thomas Francis Mulvahill ordered the suspect to appear before him in court, though the public and the media were not allowed inside.

 Dozens of media trucks and reporters stood outside the courthouse on a cold, clear morning.
 There was no sign of protesters or victims' families.